Uncommitted National Movement: Analysis

-Michael Traugott, a Michigan-based political scientist, wrote in The Conversation that Biden and Harris's lack of outreach to Arab-American voters in Wayne County, where the greatest number of Uncommitted votes came from, helped shift Michigan right.
-Some have connected Harris's struggles with Arab-American and Uncommitted voters with her broader underperformances with people of color.
+Michael Traugott, a Michigan-based political scientist, wrote in The Conversation that Biden and Harris's lack of outreach to Arab-American voters in Wayne County, where the greatest number of Uncommitted votes came from, contributed to Michigan's rightward shift.
+Some have connected Harris's struggles with Arab-American and Uncommitted voters with her broader underperformances with nonwhite voters.
 Leaders of the movement blamed Harris for not engaging with it and the community.
 Elabed said that Harris "chose the path of Liz Cheney and the donor class".
-CEO of Muslim advocacy group Emgage Action Wa'el Alzayat said that Harris would've had higher support if she signaled that she would break from Biden on Gaza, and added, "What kind of peace and freedom for the Palestinians are we going have under Mike Huckabee and Tulsi Gabbard? ...
+CEO of Muslim advocacy group Emgage Action Wa'el Alzayat said that Harris would've had higher support if she signaled that she would break from Biden on Gaza, but added "What kind of peace and freedom for the Palestinians are we going have under Mike Huckabee and Tulsi Gabbard? ...
 What kind of rights are pro-Palestinian students going to have?"
 Writer Camonghne Felix said in an opinion piece for argued that the movement succeeded by showing that Gaza was a mainstream issue, and said that Democrats' chances of gains in the 2026 elections were slim unless it pursued an end to the conflict.

-Democrats had mixed responses to the role of Uncommitted in the election, though many criticized it, claiming Trump was worse on the issue of Gaza.
+Democrats had mixed responses to the role of Uncommitted in the election.
+Many criticized it, claiming Trump was worse on the issue of Gaza and that the movement contributed to Trump's win.
 In response to a statement from Elabed blaming Harris for leaving a "vacuum" for Trump in Michigan, a former Harris aide called the movement "deeply unserious people" and "clowns".
 A former organizer for Harris however alleged that staff was directed to mark responses to emails about Gaza as "no response", saying "the only 'clowns' out there are those who were in senior leadership and decided to abdicate on this issue".
 Adam Jentleson, former chief of staff for Senator John Fetterman, said that "leaders of the uncommitted movement want to blame everyone but themselves for their disastrous strategy that helped elect Donald Trump".
 Senator Elissa Slotkin told the Washington Examiner that "I think anyone who trusted Trump to be a new and different actor on the Middle East was probably just not listening closely enough".
-Representative Jim McGovern deflected blame from the movement, saying "We don't have time to do the blame again".
+Representative Jim McGovern deflected blame from the movement, saying "We don't have time to do the blame [game] again".
 On social media, the group received backlash from Democrats for a post addressing the election results.